 Scythe is to lawnmower, as broadfork is to roto-tiller.
 We never turn over our soil here, but incorporate compost and other soil amendments, into our heavy clay soil as needed, by loosening it with a broadfork.
 To work a garden bed, we simply pull aside the thick mulch, spread on the compost, kelp, rock dust, pyrolized charcoal, etc., and then use the broadfork to loosen up the clay soil.
 We then finish the job with a 3-tine cultivator.
 (See blog.)
 My blacksmith friend, Larry Cooper (pictured at left) at Gulland Forge now located in North Carolina, makes an excellent broadfork.
 See http://gullandforge.com/

 Silky Sugoi 420 Extra Large Teeth - Sugoi means awesome in Japanese.
 Nicknamed the "human powered chain-saw", this saw is indeed awesome!
 Great for coppicing, and sawing up branchwood for bio-char.
-I use it to fell and saw up entire dead elm trees.
+I recommend this saw maily for branches up to 3-4 inches in diameter, but I have used it to fell and saw up entire dead elm trees.
 We have a lot of young elms here, that die of Dutch Elm Disease when they are 6"-8" in diameter.
 I cut them down, and saw up the trunk for firewood, and the branches for bio-char.
 The Silky catalog says that this saw is sharpenable, but I haven't tried that yet.

 scythe, scythes, scythe blades, scythe supplies, European scythes, Austrian scythes, hand scythe, how to mow with a scythe, how to sharpen a scythe, scythe workshops, organic gardening tools, permaculture hand tools,